pietrolc/pietrolc.github.io/_posts/2020-04-10-simulated-annealing-algorithm-cpp-implementation.md

 }
 ```

-## New code - using OOP design - is on Github!
+### New code - using OOP design - is on Github

 After five years, I've found the time to refactor this original code I used for the Google HashCode challenge.
 I've decided to split this large piece of code into smaller classes.
 The complete and updated code can be found here: [SimulatedAnnealingCpp repo](https://github.com/pietrolc/SimulatedAnnealingCpp).

 Hope this helps!

+---